locka99/cpp-to-rust-book/features_of_rust/references_and_borrowing.md

 }
 ```

-This may seem weird but it's worth remembering a serious problem we saw in C++, that of Copy constructor errors.
+This may seem weird but it's worth remembering a serious problem we saw in C++, that of copy constructor errors.
 It is too easy to duplicate a class and inadvertantly share private date or state across multiple instances.

-We don't want to objects v1 and v2 to shared internal state and in Rust they don't.
-So Rust copies the data from v1 to v2 and marks v1 as invalid.
+We don't want objects v1 and v2 to share internal state and in Rust they don't.
+Rust moves the data from v1 to v2 and marks v1 as invalid.
 If you attempt to reference v1 any more in your code, it will generate a compile error.
 This compile error will indicates that ownership was moved to v2.

 Likewise, if we pass the value to a function then that also moves ownership: